 Welcome to Lutterworth and District Museum!

-OUR OPENING HOURS ARE:
+OUR AUTUMN / WINTER OPENING HOURS ARE:

-THURSDAY TO SATURDAY, 10:30AM TO 3:30PM
+THURSDAY TO SATURDAY, 10:30AM UNTIL 3:30PM

-SUNDAY FROM 1:00PM TO 3:30PM
+SUNDAY FROM 1:00PM UNTIL 3:30PM

 Coming Up Next…